 On the other hand, LLC organizers are not required to have any financial responsibility for their company's debts or legal responsibilities according to state laws.

-This doesn't apply to LLC organizers who are also members of the LLC.
+This doesn't apply to LLC organizers who are also LLC members.

 The main similarity between these two titles is that their names appear on the articles of organization, but not always.